 Section 1.
-General Information a) Institution's 6-digit SED Code: 210500 Institutional Information Institution's Name: University at Albany Address: 1400 Washington Avenue, Albany, NY 12222 b) Registered or Proposed Program Program Title: Psychology SED Program Code 03036 Award (s) (e.g., A.A., B.S.): B.A.
-Number of Required Credits: Minimum [120] If tracks or options, largest minimum [120] HEGIS Code: 2001 CIP 2010 Code : 42.0101 c) Distance Education Contact Name and title: Billie Franchini - Director for the Institute for teaching, Learning and Academic Leadership Education Contact Telephone: (518) 442-4850 2-4850 E-mail: bfranchini@albany.edu d) Chief Executive or Chief Academic Officer Approval Signature affirms that the proposal has met all applicable campus administrative and shared governance procedures for consultation, and the institution's commitment to support the proposed program.
+General Section 1.
+General Information a) Institution's 6-digit SED Code: 210500 Institutional Information Institution's Name: University at Albany Address: 1400 Washington Avenue, Albany, NY 12222 b) Program Title: Computer Science Registered or Proposed Program SED Program Code 86075 Award (s) (e.g., A.A., B.S.): B.A.
+Number of Required Credits: Minimum [120] If tracks or options, largest minimum [120] HEGIS Code: 0701 CIP 2010 Code : 11.0701 c) Distance Education Contact Name and title: Billie Bennett Franchini Ph.D., Director of the Institute for Teaching, Learning, and Academic Leadership and Interim Director of Online Teaching and Learning Telephone: (518) 442-4850 E-mail: bfranchini@albany.edu d) Chief Executive or Chief Academic Officer Approval Signature affirms that the proposal has met all applicable campus administrative and shared governance procedures for consultation, and the institution's commitment to support the proposed program.
 E-signatures are acceptable .
-Name and title: Carol Kim, Ph.D.
-Senior Vice Provost for Academic Affairs & Provost Signature and date: 10/21/2021 If the program will be registered jointly with one or more other institutions, provide the following information for each institution: Partner institution's name and 6-digit SED Code : Name, title, and signature of partner institution's CEO (or append a signed letter indicating approval of this proposal):
+Name and title: Carol Kim, Ph.D., Senior Vice Provost for Academic Affairs & Provost Signature and date: 4/8/2022 If the program will be registered jointly 1 with one or more other institutions, provide the following information for each institution: Partner institution's name and 6-digit SED Code: Name, title, and signature of partner institution's CEO (or append a signed letter indicating approval of this proposal):